Experience and Case List

 Facilitation and Mediation:

 Ed Sheets has over 40 years of experience working to build consensus with a broad range of organizations.
-He has worked as an independent consultant for 20 years, focusing on facilitating and mediating complex natural resource disputes.
+He has worked as an independent consultant since 1996, focusing on facilitating and mediating complex natural resource disputes.
 He also worked to resolve complex issues in his positions as executive director of the Northwest Power and Conservation Council, director of the Washington State Energy Office, and as special assistant to the late United States Senator Warren Magnuson.

 As an independent consultant, he has served as a neutral facilitator/mediator in a number of settlements.
 As a facilitator/mediator, Ed works with the parties to develop the settlement process, schedules and chairs meetings and conference calls, and identifies and tracks follow up actions.
 It is often difficult for the parties in a negotiation to recognize potential areas of agreement, offer compromise language, or keep track of all of the outstanding issues.
 As a neutral facilitator /mediator Ed works with the parties to help find common ground on an issue and helps shape acceptable language.
 He also helps keep the process moving; parties can get fixated on an issue and need someone to push for resolution and then move to the next set of issues.